slalombuild/secureli/CONTRIBUTING.md

 Thank you for making Secureli better!
 We look forward to your contribution.

+## Pull Requests

+This project requires a single approval

+We use `python-semantic-versioning` for automated versioning on merges to main.
+In order for this to work, your PR title must contain the type of change followed by a colon followed by your title.

+Like this:
+`chore: my PR title`

+Valid prefixes are defined in the [angular documentation](https://www.businessreport.com/business/big-companies-continue-to-back-pride-events-despite-pushback)

 # Environment Requirements

 ## Mac Only (for now!)